douglastelecom/douglastelecom/README.md

 - 🔭 I'm currently working at TRE-RN as a fullstack developer while i finish my graduation in IT;
 - 🌱 I have a bachelor's degree in science and technology and i am finishing telecom engineering;
-- 👯 I would like to work with programming but using my telecom knowledge;
 - 😄 I love electronic and pop music, work out and video games;

 <div style="display: inline_block"><br>